-He’d been asleep for a couple of hours when someone kicked his leg hard and he awoke.
+He never slept well, his mind often filled with night terrors as it relived his past traumas, but he’d been asleep for a couple of hours when someone kicked his leg hard and he awoke.
 “Oye, scum bag, what ya doing laying in the street.”
 A semi-literate drunk stood over him aggressively.

 “I was sleeping.”
 He replied startled looking up at him trying not to show concern or fear.

 “Well not anymore.
 Now you’re getting kicked into the sewer with all the other turds.”
 The drunk said antagonistically as he began the act of inflicting a powerful kick, stopping short when a group of men appeared around the corner, unnerving the cowardly drunk a little and preventing the kick from arriving.